Back to Blogs

 Risk Assessment

 Once risks have been identified, the TPRM process moves on to Risk Assessment.
 During this phase, the potential impact and likelihood of each identified risk are carefully evaluated.
-By analyzing the severity of the risks and their likelihood of occurrence, organizations can prioritize and allocate appropriate resources to manage and mitigate them effectively.
+By analyzing the severity and likelihood of risks, organizations can prioritize and allocate appropriate resources to manage and mitigate them effectively.

 Risk Monitoring